- 拡大

 Business results and future countermeasure

-Against this backdrop, the Matsuda Sangyo Group’s Precious Metals Business Segment advanced efforts to improve and expand production facilities within and outside Japan, and worked to secure precious metal materials, boost sales of products such as high-performance electronic materials, and expand its industrial waste treatment outsourcing business, based on a strategy of differentiating itself through its comprehensive resource recycling capability and the development of high-performance electronic materials.
+Against this backdrop, the Matsuda Sangyo Group’s Precious Metals Business Segment worked to develop and utilize production bases both domestically and overseas, ensure the stable supply of precious metal materials, and boost sales of products as well as expand its industrial waste treatment outsourcing business, based on a strategy of differentiating itself through its comprehensive resource recycling capability and the development of high-performance electronic materials.

-In addition, the Food Business Segment utilized its global procurement capabilities to source products that meet customer needs and ensure stable supplies of safe and reliable food products, with the aim of increasing sales volumes.
+In addition, the Food Business Segment made maximum use of its global procurement network to source products that meet diversifying customer needs and ensure stable supplies of safe and reliable food products, with the aim of increasing sales volumes.

 With the improvement in employment and income environments alongside the effects of various measures, the domestic economy is expected to continue recovering at a moderate pace.
-On the other hand, the heightened risk of economic downturn due to US trade policies, concerns over the outlook of the Chinese economy, and other factors are risks that put downward pressure on the economy.
-Along with the economic impact of geopolitical risks and rising prices, the outlook is expected to remain uncertain.
+On the other hand, due to geopolitical risks such as the Middle East situation and the impact of inflation on the economy, among other factors, the outlook is expected to remain uncertain.

-Under these circumstances, we expect to see gradual improvement in the production situation alongside a recovery in demand in the electronic devices sector of the electronics industry, which is the main customer of the Precious Metals Business Segment.
-We will continue to correspondence to the needs of a circular society by leveraging on our comprehensive resource recycling capability, strive to increase our precious metals recycling volume and product sales volume as well as expand industrial waste treatment outsourcing.
+Under these circumstances, we expect to see an improvement in the production situation alongside increased demand for AI data centers and a recovery in other demand in the electronic devices sector of the electronics industry, which is the main customer of the Precious Metals Business Segment.
+We will continue to adapt to the needs of a circular society by leveraging our comprehensive resource recycling capability, strive to increase our precious metals recycling volume and product sales volume as well as secure and expand industrial waste treatment outsourcing.

-In the Food Business Segment, while coping with challenges such as concerns about supply of food resources and rising logistics costs, we will further strengthen our procurement capabilities including the utilization of overseas business sites, engage in sales activities that accurately capture the needs of customers, and develop and provide products rooted in the principles of safety, reliability, and stable supply.
+In the Food Business Segment, while coping with concerns about the stable supply of food resources due to the risk of losing out in competitive procurement, we will further strengthen our global procurement capabilities including the utilization of overseas business sites, and to develop and ensure a stable supply of products rooted in the principles of safety and reliability while accurately reflecting customer needs.
 Through these efforts, we will differentiate the Food Business Segment, expand sales volume, and secure profits.

 Basic policy on distribution of profits and dividends